-Drawing in the dirt under his family's Mississippi home turned out to be the earliest indication of Randall Chitto's artistic talent; drawing in the blank pages of any book he found was the next.
-When the budding artist's family relocated from their Choctaw Reservation home to Chicago as part of the Indian Relocation Act of 1956 it soon gave Chitto the opportunity, while still in high school, to be chosen in a citywide competition for admittance into specialized art classes.
+Randall Chitto began his career by drawing in the dirt under his family’s Mississippi home.
+He would draw in the blank pages of any book he found was the next.
+When the budding artist’s family relocated from their Choctaw Reservation home to Chicago as part of the Indian Relocation Act of 1956 it soon gave Chitto the opportunity, while still in high school, to be chosen in a citywide competition for admittance into specialized art classes.
 These included classes at the Chicago Art Institute and the Illinois Institute of Technology.

 When Chitto enrolled in The Institute of American Indian Arts in Santa Fe, NM, his primary medium was painting but it was while studying here that he discovered clay; he graduated with degrees in both two- and three-dimensional work.
 His clay work is now in the collections of numerous museums including The National Museum of the American Indian in Washington, DC, The Denver Art Museum and the Heard Museum in Phoenix, AZ.
 Chitto is the winner of a Southwestern Association for Indian Arts Fellowship and is also a Dubin Fellow at the School of American Research.